 1) Slow Down

 There’s something to be said about saying grace before a meal.
-Aside from your spiritual healthyeatingbeliefs and practices, taking a moment to close your eyes, focus on the gratitude you have for your food, and letting go of the stress of your day will prepare your body to receive the meal.
+Aside from your spiritual beliefs and practices, taking a moment to close your eyes, focus on the gratitude you have for your food, and letting go of the stress of your day will prepare your body to receive the meal.
 This shift into a more Parasympathetic dominant state will do wonders for your digestion.

 Also, consciously taste and savor your food as you eat it.
 Not only will your digestion improve, but you’ll enjoy your food more too.